upsuper/telegram-rustevalbot/README.md

 Eval bot can display information about a crate on crates.io via `/crate <crate>` command, e.g. `/crate itertools`.

+This command supports two other modes via `--keyword` and `--query`.
+With one of the flag specified, it would use the argument as keyword or general query string, and list the first several items returned from crates.io.

 ### Document query

 Eval can can display document item from official document